VegaDeftwing/OpGuidesHugoSrc/content/Phil/basic.md

 ## Moral Relativism

-So, this is the philosophical framework I like the most as, while it is less *solid* in a way -  that is, some things may or may not be morally correct depdening on circumstance - it's also, in my oppinion, the most realistic.
+So, this is the philosophical framework I like the most as, while it is less *solid* in a way -  that is, some things may or may not be morally correct depdening on circumstance - it's also, in my opinion, the most realistic.

 So, what is Moral Relativism?
 Well, it's an umbrella term for multiple ideas, so let me yoink' some text from Wikipedia: